Welcome.

 And now pretend I am showing you some of the landmarks we will pass on our way.
 Maybe I hold out my arm so you can see the map I inked there, or I’ve embroidered it into a bit of silk.

-Information is as abundant and generative and inevitable and possible as energy.
+Information is as abundant and generative and inevitable and potential as energy.
 This is bad news for people who want to hoard information to accumulate power.
-So they try to use false axioms to manufacture a system where information can be consumed and be all-consuming.

 In an information-rich world, the wealth of information means a dearth of something else: a scarcity of whatever it is that information consumes.
 What information consumes is rather obvious: it consumes the attention of its recipients.
-Hence a wealth of information creates a poverty of attention. - Herbert A Simon, a guy who was influential and wrong
+Hence a wealth of information creates a poverty of attention.

 The Edenic Allure of Ballerina Farm